blackhole077/rentvision-internship-project/README.md

 As of now, the pipeline system works, but has a significant lack of any unit tests and annotations.
 Currently only basic Type Hints are in place, to allow future developers to have a better understanding of the types that variables are expected to be at various points in the code, similar to how strongly typed languages (e.g., Java, C++) exist by default.

 Unit testing, however, remains an issue.
 While there are some basic tests that cover some of the earliest aspects of the pipeline, the coverage remains abysmal.

----

-# Project Results and Closing Remarks
-As my time at [RentVision](https://www.rentvision.com) comes to a close, so to does the current cycle of development for this project.
-I feel that, overall, the project successfully met all established requirements, including my own.
-Furthermore, it is not simply a successful internship project, this project is estimated to have saved roughly ***$30,000 per year*** in Media Team operational costs and has ensured that the company had scalability in performing more remote work for content creation by reducing the overall product turnaround time ***from 6 weeks to less than 1 week***.